-Investment properties comprise of completed property and property under construction or re-development that are held to earn rentals or for capital appreciation or both.
-Investment properties, except for land, are carried at cost less accumulated depreciation and amortization and any impairment in value.
+Investment properties comprise of land, completed property and property under construction or re-development that are held to earn rentals or for capital appreciation or both.
+Investment properties are measured initially at cost which consists of any directly attributable costs of bringing the investment properties to its intended location and working condition, including taxes and borrowing costs.
+Subsequent to initial recognition, investment properties, except for land, are carried at cost less accumulated depreciation and amortization and any impairment in value.
 Land is carried at cost less any impairment in value.